mrazjava/bambi-editor/bambi-editor/profiles/app/README.txt

 BambiEditor is and always will be free software.
 BambiEditor is released under GPL with one additional clause, see license.txt.

-If you experience problems, head over to https://sourceforge.net/projects/bambieditor and submit a ticket.
-We take tickets very seriously as they improve the software.
+If you experience problems, please create issue @ https://github.com/mrazjava/bambi-editor/issues